schneeschmelze/wordlike/README.md

  5. move wordlike.dvi to texmf-local/doc/latex/wordlike
  6. call mktexlsr/texhash for updating TeX's file name database

-CHANGEs
+## Changes

  v1.2a  2006/03/29  Broken v1.1 on CTAN replaced by fixed local v1.2a
                     Hint to the arial package added

+## Copying

-COPYING: This is free software.
+This is free software.
 The latest version of the LPPL is applicable to all parts of this package.
 Please see

   http://www.latex-project.org/lppl.txt